Kzoeps/code-auditor/README.md

 # Code Auditor  (Karma Yoezer)

 This is my project for the SELISE phase 2 interview.
-The code audit management app allows users to assign teams to audit work and to create memos. more details of it is saved as a pdf file in the root folder.
+The code audit management app allows users to assign teams to audit work and to create memos. more details of it is saved as code-audit-tracker.pdf file in the root folder.

 ## Development server